Cognition and Cognitive Neuroscience - MSc

 You will deepen your knowledge and understanding of contemporary methods in cognitive psychology and cognitive neuroscience research, such as neuroimaging, eye tracking, and brain stimulation.
 Through lab demonstrations and practicals, you will learn to design, conduct, and critically appraise research using these methods.
 You will gain hands-on experience using software tools and equipment for experiment control, data collection and data analysis, such as PsychoPy, Matlab, R, and JASP.

 You will develop an understanding of how cognition and cognitive neuroscience is applied in everyday life.
-For example, in clinical settings to aid decision making for the diagnosis and treatment of patients with neurological disorders and symptoms, or to gauge the reliability of memory in eyewitness testimony.
-Topics include clinical neuropsychology, neurotoxicology, and performance enhancement through brain stimulation.
+For example, you’ll learn about several fascinating neurological disorders and how they are assessed, or what neuroscience can teach us about the biology of stalking behaviours.
+Topics include clinical neuropsychology, neurological disorders, neurodiversity, and brain stimulation.

 Understanding behaviour is challenging because of the complexity of the mind, sheer volume of different situational and social influences, and individual differences amongst people.
 You will be introduced to and gain hands-on use of various advanced computational and statistical approaches used to predict behaviour and test scientific theories.
 These include, for example, multivariate methods, machine learning, cognitive modelling, Bayesian analysis, and agent-based modelling.